Domestic violence has been a problem in societies the world over.

-Intimate partner violence, commonly referred to as dating abuse, happens in nearly every community around the globe.
+Intimate partner violence, commonly referred to as dating abuse occurs in every community.
 While women are the most common victims of this form of domestic violence, there are also cases of men being victims of abusive partners.
 The gender, size, strength, political affiliation, personality, or age do not determine whether a person is the abuser or the victim.

 Parents, according to criminal defense, are the people who are the legal parents and are responsible for the upbringing of one or more children.
 Adult household members that formerly or presently live together and are the natural parents of the same child should provide essential needs such as food, shelter and education to the child.
 This is also true for stepparents as well as adoptive parents that live with the child.